arcticfoxrc/pennywise/public/docs/setup_linux.md

-# Arctic Fox Setup for Linux
+# PennyWise Setup for Linux

 This guide will walk you through setting up the Arctic Fox project on a Linux environment.

+## Prerequisites

+- **Firebase Blaze Plan**: To use this project, you'll need to enable the Firebase "Blaze" (pay-as-you-go) plan.
+This requires adding a billing account to your Firebase project, for which a credit card is mandatory.

 ## Minimum Technical Requirements